acoli-repo/acoli-morph/README.md

 OntoLex-Morph is still under development, so this is explorative work, mostly.
 The vocabulary may change.

-At the moment, it is relatively unclear how replacements are to be specified.
-We have a consensus to use regular expressions for the purpose, but there is a single `morph:replacement` property only, and it seems to be an object property.
+At the moment, OntoLex-Morph is capable of covering one-level morphologies, but not two-level morphologies.
+Morphisto is a two-level morphology for which we provide a reconstruction.
+The drop in performance in comparison to the native implementation is the omission of two-level morphology rules (i.e., filters and morphophonological processes that operate over "deep" morphology created in the first level)

+## Multilingual extension

+At the moment, we focus on German.
+However, the converters can be extended to other languages more or less directly.